rashidazarang/airtable-mcp/README.md

 - Works with any MCP-compatible client
 - Primarily designed for Cursor IDE integration
 - Supports other AI editors and MCP clients

+## Detailed Documentation

+For detailed installation instructions, troubleshooting, and advanced configurations, see [INSTALLATION.md](INSTALLATION.md).

 ## License